 What tests can detect prostate cancer early?

 The tests discussed below are used to look for warning signs of prostate cancer.
 But these early detection tests can’t tell for sure if a man has cancer.
 If the result of one of these tests is abnormal, you will probably need a prostate biopsy to determine if you have cancer (see “If prostate cancer screening test results aren’t normal”).

 Prostate-specific antigen (PSA) blood test

 Prostate-specific antigen (PSA) is a substance made by cells in the prostate gland (both normal cells and cancer cells).
 PSA is mostly found in semen, but a small amount is also found in the blood.
 Most healthy men have levels under 4 nanograms per milliliter (ng/mL) of blood.
 The chance of having prostate cancer goes up as the PSA level goes up.

-If your PSA level is high, your doctor may advise either waiting a while and repeating the test, or getting a prostate biopsy to find out if you have cancer (see the section “What if the test results aren't normal?”).
+If your PSA level is high, your doctor may advise either waiting a while and repeating the test, or getting a prostate biopsy to find out if you have cancer.
 Not all doctors use the same PSA cutoff point when advising whether to do a biopsy.
 Some may advise it if the PSA is 4 or higher, while others might recommend it at 2.5 or higher.
 Other factors, such as your age, race, and family history, may also come into play.

 Factors that might affect PSA levels

 The PSA level can also be increased by a number of factors other than prostate cancer, such as:

 - An enlarged prostate: Conditions such as benign prostatic hyperplasia (BPH), a non-cancerous enlargement of the prostate that affects many men as they grow older, can raise PSA levels.

 - Older age: PSA levels normally go up slowly as you get older, even if you have no prostate abnormality.